| Role of Orexin in the Tolerance and Physical Dependence to Morphine |

 an important contributor to morphine physical dependence and to the expression

+of withdrawal.
 METHODS: This systematic review conducted on articles

 published on orexin from 1998 to 2012 in the following electronic databases: